-- 1. Start RTI Shapes Demo on domain 0 (the default domain).
-We'll call this the Publishing Demo. - 2.
-Start a second copy of RTI Shapes Demo on domain 1.
+- 1. Start Shapes Demo.
+Its Configuration dialog will pop up automatically.
+Keep the default settings as they are and click Start.
+We'll call this the Publishing Demo.
+It uses domain ID 0. - 2.
+Start a second copy of Shapes Demo.
+When its Configuration dialog pops up, change the Domain ID to 1 and click Start.
 We'll call this the Subscribing Demo. - 3.
-Start RTI Routing Service by entering the following in a command shell:
+Start Routing Service by entering the following in a command shell:

 '''

-cd <installation directory for RTI Routing Service> scripts/rtiroutingservice \
+cd <installation directory for Routing Service>

+scripts/rtiroutingservice \

+-cfgFile example/shapes/topic_bridge.xml -cfgName example

 '''